bueler/hydrolakes/README.md

 hydrolakes
 ==========

-This project is about testing subglacial hydrology models under ice sheets, writing a paper about that, and supporting actual modeling of a tidewater glacier in Svalbard, namely Nbreen.
+This project is about constructing good subglacial hydrology models under ice sheets and glaciers, implementing and testing them in PISM, supporting actual modeling of a tidewater glacier (Nordenskioldbreen in Svalbard, i.e. "Nbreen"), and  writing a paper about that.

-To build the PDF `dampnotes.pdf`, which requires LaTeX, do
+To build the PDF `subenhydro.pdf`, which requires LaTeX, do

     $ ln -s ~/pism/doc/ice_bib.bib   # see github.com/pism/pism
     $ make

-The current model is by no means the first!
-It might be the fifth or sixth in fact.
-There was an early attempt to mimic the elliptic variational inequality formulation from Schoof et al. 2012; see `phoenix/` in this repo.
-(And there were even earlier models than that.)

-Another model we tried is very minimal.
-It works in a mode more suitable for subglacial lakes than for ice streams or surging.
-It was the basis for Bueler's June 2012 talk at the Fairbanks IGS Symposium; see `bueler-igs2012/` in this repo, and the codes and data in its subdirectory `matlab/ant/`.
-It has become class PISMLakesHydrology in PISM (github.com/pism/pism) and it works fine for what it is.
-There is no physics for cavity or conduit evolution at all, and the water pressure is merely the overburden pressure.

-The next model we tried was based on Ward van Pelt's notes of August 2012, with title "An extended hydrology model for PISM".
-This model has an opening-closure equation of the type described in Hewitt (2011).
-It has a damped form of the full-aquifer equation.
-The damping does not obviously recover the elliptic variational inequality (in Schoof et al (2012)) in any obvious parameter limit, however.

-Starting in October 2012 we changed the damping and this time we have a clear extension of the Schoof et al (2012) theory.
-This model has a successful verification case and reasonable run results for Nbreen.
-We understand the relationship of this model to the "lakes" model above, and to the Schoof elliptic variational inequality form, and to the Flowers & Clarke (2002) theory.
-This is PISMDistributedHydrology in PISM.
-The notes `dampnotes.pdf` primarily document this model.
+The current model evolved from a series of more or less flawed, but mostly serious, attempts to improve the hydrology in PISM.
+An old version is in `phoenix/` in this repo.
+A simpler model suitable for locating subglacial lakes is documented primarily in the `bueler-igs2012/` subdirectory in this repo; in PISM it is the `-hydrology lakes` option and the PISMLakesHydrology class.
+A more recent and more complete, but now out-of-date version, is in `dampnotes/` in this repo.
+For the history of our attempts to build a better model see `dampnotes/README.md`.

+The current model (i.e. the one described in `subenhydro.pdf`) is implemented in PISM by the `-hydrology distributed` option; this is the PISMDistributedHydrology class.
+It has a successful verification case.
+Running it gives reasonable results for Nbreen.

+The model has an understandable relationship to:

+1. The Schoof et al (2012) distributed model, and specifically the elliptic variational inequality form of its pressure equation.
+2. The Bartholomaus et al (2011) lumped sub-/en- glacial model used for the Kennicott glacier.
+3. The Flowers & Clarke (2002) theory which assumes a function P(W), which we see is not necessary as an assumption but instead emerges as a property of steady state.